Academic age: 19 years (period 2002-2020)

 ● 2011 NATIONAL GEOGRAPHIC SOCIETY (USA) (Participant): "The exploration of the Mediterranean mesophotic zone: a new frontier for biodiversity discovery". funded by "National Geographic Society (USA)" Principal investigator: Carlo Cerrano (USD 20,000).

-2005: Honorary Fellow at the Sir Alister Hardy Foundation for Ocean Science, Plymouth, UK
+2005: Honorary Fellow of the Sir Alister Hardy Foundation for Ocean Science (Marine Biological Association since April 2018), Plymouth, UK

-2011: Associated Researcher at the Sir Alister Hardy Foundation for Ocean Science, Plymouth, UK
+2011: Associated Researcher at the Sir Alister Hardy Foundation for Ocean Science (Marine Biological Association since April 2018), Plymouth, UK

 In 2011 Dr Vezzulli was awarded a SAHFOS Associated Researcher bursary in recognition of his work with the Foundation on ‘Global Scale Macroecology of Vibrio pathogens (GLOBALVIBRIO)’.This activity is focused on the global emerging threats to human health posed by environmental Vibrio pathogens, who are causing serious public-health concerns in many areas throughout the world, including Europe, and whose occurrence is expected to increase in the near future under the influence of climate and human-driven environmental changes.
 The general objective of this research activity is to study the macroecology of human pathogenic vibrios in the global aquatic environment using the CPR technology, including the relationship with plankton, which represents one of the main environmental reservoir for these bacteria.
 This study will produce new knowledge in the frame of the current emerging issue concerning the worldwide spread of outbreaks and epidemics of human illness associated to vibrios.